 Taking steps to make computational models transparent is an important part of ethical public health modelling practice [12].
 Guidance on transparency in health economic modelling recommend that model code and data should be clearly documented [32].
 Notably, the same guidelines, published over ten years ago, do not recommend sharing model code and data.
 However, more recent healthcare modelling guidance does recommend public dissemination of such artefacts [18].
 Online repository services such as Zenodo [33] and Dataverse [34] provide persistent storage solutions that generate a Digital Object Identifier (DOI) for each code and data collection.
 Ensuring that calculations are correct and consistent with model specifications is an essential part of CHEM quality assurance [35].
 The extensiveness of such verification checks can be reported using the concept of code coverage [36] - the proportion of model code that has been explicitly tested.
 Tests should ideally combine both unit tests (to verify that small, isolated sections of code produce the correct output when run independently) and acceptance tests (to verify that the correct output is produced when multiple code components are run together to perform tasks that meet core user-requirements [37]).
 The nature and extent of individual model authorship contributions can become unclear when models are implemented over longer time-frames with a large and changing group of collaborators [15].
 This issue can be addressed by use of online repository services such as GitHub [38], that provide citation tools and can transparently record all individual code contributions to a modelling project over its lifecycle.

 A CHEM that is reusable also signals ethical modelling practice.
-Making a CHEM’s code, data and documentation publicly available is increasingly considered good practice, yet is not sufficient to promote model re-use.
-Key concepts in health economic model reuse include generalisability (application without adaptation) and transferability (selective reuse and/or modification of model components) [39].
+Although, making a CHEM’s code, data and documentation publicly available is increasingly considered good practice, it is not sufficient to promote model re-use.
+Key concerns for health economic model reuse are generalisability (application without adaptation) and transferability (selective reuse and/or modification of model components) [39].
 Writing model algorithms as collections of functions (short, self-contained and reusable software routines that each perform a discrete task) is good scientific computing practice [40] and promotes selective reuse.
 Computational implementations that store model code and data in distinct files and locations (as opposed to embedding data such as parameter values into source code) are easier to selectively modify.
 Modular implementations construct models from multiple independently reusable and replaceable sub-models (modules) [41].
 The programming concept inheritance [42], deployed in object-oriented programming approaches, can facilitate the duplication and selective modification of models.
 Granting permissions to others to use, test and adapt models and their components can be facilitated by two broad categories of open source licenses.
 Some guidance strongly recommends the use of permissive licensing [40] that provides users with great flexibility as to the purposes (including commercial) for which content can be re-used.
-An alternative approach is to use copyleft licenses [43] that ensure any derivative works created by content users are distributed under similar open-source arrangements.
+Alternatively, copyleft licenses [43] can be used to ensure any derivative works created by content users are distributed under similar open-source arrangements.